abiddiscombe/countries/README.md

 # countries-api
 A lightweight HTTP REST JSON API for the [countries.geojson](https://github.com/datasets/geo-countries) dataset.
 Built on [Deno](https://deno.land) and KoaJS.

+> **✨ Live Demo**
+> You can test-run this API at [countries.archiebiddiscombe.net](https://countries.archiebiddiscombe.net).
+> This service is for demonstration and testing use only and may be taken offline at short-notice.
+Please play fair.

 ## Documentation

 ### `/`